mtran2022/MLOps_Capstone/README.md

 #### Initial MVP
 ```
-Initial MVP result with initial training+validation dataset of ~500K records, using 6 original features.
+Initial MVP result with initial training dataset of ~500K records, using 6 original features.
-Best F1-score was 0.07.
+Average validation F1-score was 0.065.
 ```
 #### Data and Model Iteration
 ```